kellan/laughingmeme/_posts/2006-10-16-magpie-20-alpha-alpha-alpha.md

     foreach ($item['dc']['subjects'] as $subj) { ... }
     ```
 - Atom 1.0 support modulo known issues.
 - Tests.
-Most of them based on \[Mark’s FP tests\](http://feedparser.org/tests/).
+Most of them based on [Mark’s FP tests](http://feedparser.org/tests/).
 More added all the time.
 Currently not distributing with Magpie as I haven’t really figured out the license issues.
 - Confusing new licensing.
 Stated goal is to license under a dual GPL/BSD license.
 That means you get to choose if you’re using the software under the GPL, or the BSD.
 In addition you can upgrade your license to GPL from BSD (as you can with any BSD licensed software) merely by wishing it to be so.
 - Lots more, really.